oyoclass/python3editor-doc/doc/index.md

 ## Quick Start

-Copy following code samples to OYOclass' Python3 Editor, and then click the "Run" button:
+Copy the following code samples to OYOclass' Python3 Editor.
+Then, click the "Run" button.

 **Print**